wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-password-management-microsoft-365/includes/1-introduction.md

  -  changing passwords at specified intervals
  -  creating complex passwords
  -  resetting their own passwords
- -  signing in with multi-factor authentication
+ -  signing in with multifactor authentication

-In this module, you'll learn about these various password-related tasks.<br>
+In this module, you'll learn about these various password-related tasks.

 After completing this module, you'll be able to:

  -  Manage user passwords
  -  Describe pass-through authentication
- -  Enable multi-factor authentication
+ -  Enable multifactor authentication
  -  Describe self-service password management
  -  Implement Azure AD Smart Lockout
  -  Create and complete an access review